 - Human Embryonic Research: Because the zygote is the first stage of human life, there are ethical implications concerning its use in research or treatments that could potentially destroy it.

-- Genetic Modification: Techniques like CRISPR allow for the genetic modification of zygotes, raising ethical and safety concerns about potential misuse or unforeseen consequences.
+- Genetic Modification: Techniques such as CRISPR allow for the genetic modification of zygotes, raising ethical and safety concerns about potential misuse or unforeseen consequences.

 - Gene Editing for Disease Prevention: Future research may focus on editing the zygote’s genome to eliminate inheritable diseases, although this area is fraught with ethical challenges.